blakeelias/tau2-bench/README.md

 All the information that an agent developer needs to build an agent for a domain can be accessed through the domain's API docs.
 See [View domain documentation](#view-domain-documentation) for more details.

+### Grok Evaluation and Benchmark Extensions

+This repository includes a comprehensive evaluation of xAI Grok models on τ²-bench, along with methodological improvements and benchmark extensions:

+- **[report/BENCHMARK_FIXES.md](report/BENCHMARK_FIXES.md)**: Identifies and corrects systematic methodological flaws in the original τ²-bench implementation, including policy ambiguities and evaluation bugs that led to incorrect success/failure assessments.

+- **[report/EVALUATION_AND_EXTENSIONS.md](report/EVALUATION_AND_EXTENSIONS.md)**: Provides Grok model evaluation results on τ²-bench and proposes forward-looking extensions to better capture human-AI collaboration value, including continuous reward functions and multiple acceptable outcomes per task.

 ## Installation

 1. Clone the repository: